-How to Run API Tests in Azure DevOps Using Postman and Newman
+Run API Tests in Azure DevOps with Newman

 Step-by-step guide to running Postman API test collections in Azure DevOps pipelines using Newman.
-Covers collection export, environment variables, YAML pipeline setup, HTML reporting, and CI integration best practices.
+Covers collection export, environment variables, YAML.

 Postman is the most widely used API testing tool, and Newman is its command-line runner.
 Together, they integrate cleanly into Azure DevOps pipelines — allowing your Postman test collections to run automatically on every commit.